 What is the MDA

-The Mississippi Dental Association is a non-profit, professional organization with almost 1,000 members statewide, representing all areas of dentistry.
-Founded in 1875, the MDA is a unified organization of individual dentist members committed to the highest quality of care for the public and a resource for advocacy, education, communication, information and fellowship.
+The Mississippi Dental Association is a non-profit, professional organization with a 1,000 members statewide, representing all areas of dentistry.
+Founded in 1875, the MDA is a unified organization of individual dentist members committed to the highest quality of care for the public and a resource for advocacy, education, communication, information and use generic propecia cheap fellowship.
 The MDA is a state component of a tripartite association where members belong to the American Dental Association and their local component (dental district) society.
 The Association is governed by a board and has three office staff to serve the membership.

 The mission of the Mississippi Dental Association is to encourage the improvement of the oral health of the public; to enhance members' ability to provide care to the public through education, training and service; and to promote the science of dentistry.

 The Mississippi State Dental Association was founded in Vicksburg, Mississippi on April 21, 1875.
 The founding fathers of the MSDA were; Dr. J. D. Miles of Vicksburg, Dr. J. B. Askew of Vicksburg, Dr. A. Rivers of Port Gibson, Drs.
 A. H. and O. B. Hilzim of Jackson, Dr. Ben Jones of Jackson, and Dr. C. C. Marshall of Crystal Springs.

 Dr. J. D. Miles was elected the association's first president, Dr. James B. Askew became the first vice president, and Dr. A. H. Hilzim was the first secretary.